-The Human Animal Infections and Risk Surveillance group is a multi-agency and cross-disciplinary horizon scanning group, chaired by the PHE Emerging Infections and Zoonoses section.
+The Human Animal Infections and Risk Surveillance (HAIRS) group is a multi-agency cross-government horizon scanning and risk assessment group.

 Public Health England